pycolibri/pycolibri/docs/source/regularizers.rst

 Regularizers
 ============

 Various regularization techniques are implemented regarding the design of optical coding elements.
 These regularizations force certain physical constraints on the learning parameters.
-Also, there are regularizers that promotes certain bhaivour onthe coded measurements to imporve the task perfomance.
+Also, there are regularizers that promotes certain behaviour on the coded measurements to imporve the task perfomance.

 The regularizers are used in the optimization problem of the form: